 -ISAR proudly announces publication of its first dataset, summarizing demographic and clinical characteristics of 4,990 patients with severe asthma from the USA, UK, South Korea, Italy, Australia, New Zealand and Singapore

 The International Severe Asthma Registry (ISAR; http://isaregistries.org/) has come of age with the publication of its first dataset in CHEST.
-“The study, which is the first to describe the demographic and clinical characteristics of severe asthma patients around the world, is a landmark publication”, explains Prof David Price (Director of both the Observational Pragmatic Research Institute, which analysed the data, and Optimum Patient Care, a co-founder of ISAR along with AstraZeneca) “answering the World Health Organization’s call for better surveillance to map the magnitude of chronic respiratory diseases and monitor future trends.”
+“The study, which is the first to describe the demographic and clinical characteristics of severe asthma patients around the world, is a landmark publication answering the World Health Organization’s call for better surveillance to map the magnitude of chronic respiratory diseases and monitor future trends,” explains Prof David Price (Director of both the Observational Pragmatic Research Institute, which analysed the data, and Optimum Patient Care, a co-founder of ISAR along with AstraZeneca).
 The results showed that patients with severe asthma predominantly developed asthma as adults, suffered from frequent flare ups (despite treatment with reliever/controller combinations, plus additional therapies and repeated oral corticosteroid courses in many cases), and had the type of disease likely to respond to new biologic therapies.
-“Biologic therapies also have a steroid sparing effect, which is a huge plus”, explains Prof Price, “providing the potential to get severe asthma under control without the potential for serious side effects caused by repeated and prolonged oral steroid therapy.”
+“Biologic therapies have demonstrated an oral corticosteroid sparing effect, which is a huge plus, providing the potential to get severe asthma under control while reducing the risk for serious side effects caused by repeated and prolonged oral steroid therapy,” explains Prof Price.
 The whole initiative has been made possible via a collaboration with national/regional asthma registries, coming together to share not only anonymized and standardized, high-quality, patient-level data with ISAR, but also a common vision of how these data can be used to answer previously unanswerable questions.
-According to lead author Dr. Eileen Wang (National Jewish Health and University of Colorado School of Medicine, , CO, USA), “the combined data from 4,990 patients paint a global picture of severe asthma, as a disease associated with limited reversibility, high oral corticosteroid use, poor disease control and high morbidity and economic burdens”.
+According to lead author Dr. Eileen Wang (National Jewish Health and University of Colorado School of Medicine, CO, USA), “the combined data from 4,990 patients paint a global picture of severe asthma as a disease associated with limited reversibility, high oral corticosteroid use, poor disease control and high morbidity and economic burdens”.
 The study also identified substantial inter-registry heterogeneity in patient age and asthma onset, treatment patterns, exacerbation rates and biomarker profiles.
-“These differences may be due to variations in culture and epidemiological patterns or country-specific system issues” explains Prof Price “but may also be explained by the differences in type of asthma”.
+“These differences may be due to variations in local treatment practices, epidemiological patterns or access to specialized care and treatment, but may also be explained by the differences in type of asthma,” explains Prof Price.
 “This is just the start of what ISAR can allow us to answer”, continues Dr. Wang.
 “As it continues to grow and diversify, ISAR will become a rich and unparalleled resource for answering questions relating to the heterogeneity of asthma presentation, response to treatment, and morbidity/mortality across the world”.
 ISAR has prioritized numerous research projects to answer these outstanding questions, living up to its commitment to improve the lives of severe asthma patients at the global level.

 The Observational & Pragmatic Research Institute (OPRI; https://opri.sg/) founded by Prof David Price, is an independent research organisation with over 12 years of leadership and global experience in successful delivery of retrospective database studies, prospective pragmatic clinical trials and international patient registries.
 With a special focus on uncontrolled and severe asthma, OPRI has conducted several systematic, investigative and experimental (SIE) studies to aid the discovery and development of novel and innovative inhaler devices, precision medicine therapies and risk prediction tools such as biomarkers.
 This research has contributed to a growing body of real-world evidence illustrating the unmet needs, effectiveness, safety and value of biopharmaceutical and biotechnology in real world patient populations.
 OPRI (with its partner OPC) offers exclusive data sharing agreements to one of the largest primary care databases in the world, the Optimum Patient Care Research Database (OPCRD), which allows access to a network of over 700 GP practices and 8.8 million patients in the UK for bespoke data collection.
 OPRI also has a new and growing network of GP practices in Australia to translate research from study idea to clinical change.